bengfarrell/rgf-blog/content/blog/2019-08-06-sonoma-county-small-lot-wineries.md

 Bill is a great host in person, sharing beloved memorabilia in the tasting room.
 But he's also a great host on the winery's [Facebook page](https://www.facebook.com/pg/FrickWines/posts/), where a 2:00 pm Saturday photograph of whomever is present is always posted, as well as images from life in the vineyard.

-My personal favorite of Bill's wines, which you can try up to six of for free when you come to visit, is the **Frick Winery "C****ôtes de Frick" Blanc 2016**.
+My personal favorite of Bill's wines, which you can try up to six of for free when you come to visit, is the **Frick Winery "Côtes de Frick" Blanc 2016**.

 [![wine road, sonoma, sonoma county, frick winery, wine, tasting room, cotes de frick, blanc](https://thegourmez-wpmedia.s3.amazonaws.com/2019/08/WineRoad-028-375x500.jpg)](https://thegourmez-wpmedia.s3.amazonaws.com/2019/08/WineRoad-028.jpg)On that label, you can see the paint splash that typically fills in for the _i_'s dot, which of course is drawn from Judith's artistic side.
 The wine offers great spice with honeysuckle and graham cracker notes, and apricot and grapefruit acidity.
 A delicious glass all-around.
 Here's hoping the next vintage will be released by your visit.